 When you want to keep it simple

 Simple doesn’t mean boring.
 Or, poor in content.
 A simple careers page is about minimal design and clear copy.
 There are many reasons why you might want to go towards this direction when building your careers page.
 For example, you may not have the budget for a very fancy website, or you want to ensure that job seekers won’t get overwhelmed with information.
 Or, perhaps, a simple design better matches your company’s overall aesthetics.

-Here are some examples of beautifully designed, yet simple, careers pages:
+Here’s an example of a beautifully designed, yet simple, careers page: